WukLab/LegoOS/README.md

     - At memory manager,

 2. Make sure `CONFIG_USE_RAMFS` is __not__ configured at both processor and memory manager.
-3. At processor manager, open `managers/processor/core.c` file, and fine the function `procmgmt()`, type the name and arguments of the user program that you wish to run.
+3. At processor manager, open `managers/processor/core.c` file, and find the function `procmgmt()`, type the name and arguments of the user program that you wish to run.
 The user program is at the storage node, you have to use the `absolute pathname` from the storage node.
 For example, to run TensorFlow:
 ```
 static int procmgmt(void *unused)
 {